hbctraining/publication_perfect/lessons/07_adding_text_annotations.md

 ***

-The trick to adding the text to figures is a lot of trial and error, since you need to specify the x- and y-coordinates for where you would like the labels to appear on the image.
-The coordinates span from 0 to 1, with (0,0) at the lower left-hand corner.
+We could also specify the x- and y-coordinates for where we would like the labels to appear on the image.
+The coordinates span from 0 to 1, with (0,0) located at the lower left-hand corner.
+We would need some trial and error to put the label to the desired position.

-Center the 'Draft' in the middle of the image. **The x- and y-coordinates appropriate may be different, depending on the size of your plotting window.**
+Center the 'Draft' in the mid-bottom of the image. **The x- and y-coordinates appropriate may be different, depending on the size of your plotting window.**

 ```r
 # Use the x, y, hjust and vjust arguments to center the text